Cole Sletten • May 20, 2025

-For those who grew up with arcade classics, you probably remember screens like this:
+For those who grew up on Nintendo classics, you probably remember a screen like this:

 IMG_4405.webp